Skip to content

 Related: 8 Best Long Head Bicep Exercises for Huge Peaks

-Anchor the band to a low anchor point.
-Step a good distance away from the band so it is taut from the starting position.
+Anchor the band low.
+Step away until the band is taut at the start.

 Banded Concentration Curl Muscles Worked: